 Tinnitus is a common condition that causes ringing sensations in the ears.
-According to statistics, one in eight people in the UK suffer from tinnitus to some degree.
+According to statistics, one in eight people in the UK suffers from tinnitus to some degree.

-Tinnitus can be frustrating and upsetting to live with, but there are things you can do to help.
+Tinnitus can be frustrating and upsetting to live with, but there are steps you can take to reduce its effects.

 What is tinnitus?